The tiny Republic of Albania is located on the Balkan Peninsula. It is

-(official).
 Major Religions.
 Greek Orthodox, Islam, and Roman Catholicism.
 Literacy.
+92

-92 percent.
+percent.
 Mountain Ranges.
-North Albanian Alps, Pindus
+North Albanian Alps, Pindus Mountains.
+Highest

-Shkoder, Prespa, Ohri.
+Ohri.
 Major Rivers.
-Drin, Seman, Vijose, Shkumbin, Mat,
+Drin, Seman, Vijose, Shkumbin, Mat, Erzen, Buene.
+Form

-Erzen, Buene.
-Form of Government.
+of Government.
 Republic.
 Chief of State.
-President
+President (Chairman of the

-(Chairman of the Presidium of the People's Assembly).
+Presidium of the People's Assembly).
 Head of Government.
 Prime Minister.

 Legislature.
 People's Assembly.
 Voting Qualification.
-18
+18 years of age.

-materials, leather, coal, crude petroleum, petroleum products, chromium ore,
+coal, crude petroleum, petroleum products, chromium ore, copper ore.
+Chief

-copper ore.
-Chief Agricultural Products.
-Cropsvegetables and melons,
+Agricultural Products.
+Cropsvegetables and melons, potatoes, sugar beets,